 National wildlife refuges offer us all a chance to unwind from the stresses of daily life and reconnect with our natural surroundings.
 More than 78% of Edwin B. Forsythe National Wildlife Refuge is composed of coastal, spanning 50 miles along the back bays of the New Jersey coast, from Barnegat Bay in Brick Township south to Reeds Bay, just outside Atlantic City.

 The refuge includes several scenic trails that pass through coastal wetlands, freshwater ponds, early successional fields, and woodlands.
 The refuge features a non-motorized boat launch on Lily Lake, and motorized boat access at Scotts Landing boat launch, 10 minutes north of refuge headquarters in Galloway Township.
-Our Visitor Information Center is also located at our headquarters, where visitors can purchase America the Beautiful Passes.
+Our Visitor Information Center is also located at our headquarters, where visitors can purchase America the Beautiful Passes (cash or check only).
 From headquarters, visitors can also access the Wildlife Drive, an 8-mile auto tour with excellent birding, considered one of the best birding areas in the region.
 The Wildlife Drive features two wildlife observational towers, a boardwalk extending over the salt marsh with views of the Atlantic City skyline, and links to a network of trails, providing opportunities for hiking, wildlife observation, photography, and more!

 Please note: this refuge has entrance fees for the Wildlife Drive and trails located at refuge headquarters.